 The Ailsa Black exhibition featuring beasts both wild and domestic finishes this week.
 One beast which will be remaining in the Stirling Smith’s collection is Ailsa’s whimsical portrait of cat-in-charge Oswald.
 The painting has been purchased by an anonymous benefactor as a tribute to all of the marketing and publicity

-The Public Catalogue Foundation has over the past ten years photographed 210,000 publicly owned oil paintings from 3,000 collections in the UK.
+The Public Catalogue Foundation now known as Art UK has, over the past ten years photographed 210,000 publicly owned oil paintings from 3,000 collections in the UK.
 All of which are available to see on the PCF website.
-The launch of the the PCF’s ‘Art Detective‘ programme has opened the doors for art experts to
+The launch of the ‘Art Detective’ programme has opened the doors for

 James Wedlake joined the Stirling Smith staff as an Intern, on the Museums Galleries Scotland Adopt an Intern scheme in September.
 A graduate in the History of Art from the University of Cambridge, James (23), has encountered and tackled many of the issues involved in curatorship, and is now